FountainExponential/web/README.md

 ~~~

 ##### Integrated Common Code Language (ICCL)
 The Integrated Common Code Language (ICCL) is the programming integrated with Fountain Exponential.
-It is intended as a bare bones inplementation to control the story.
+It is intended as a bare bones implementation to control the story.
 Fountain Exponential code blocks can be used with multiple language like C/C++, C#, Java and Javascript, because it's primary consern is the text in the game.
 However an integrated language is needed when writing in an engine independent way.

 ###### Overriding ICCL
 The ICCL can be overriden by blocks in a specific language by setting the override attribute to the id of the block with the specific language code.